Helm Charts

 If you are using a managed postgres instance provided by azure it is recommend to setup the microsoft pgbouncer (opens new window) to significantly reduce connection delay.

-You can add the volumes and containers suggested to the backend
+You can add the volumes and containers suggested to the backend section of the

 Show values.yaml example